mkostrun/vibrometer/l432kc-3channel_analog_fft/readme.md

 equivalently, width of frequency bin of 1, 2, 4, 8, 16 or 32 Hz,
 and max frequency of 512, 256, 128, 64, 32 or 16 Hz.

-- the device has two states: *print* (fft data to serial port), or *quiet* (accepts change in configuration).
-Serial port parameters are: the speed is 115,200 bps, then 8N1 for 8 data bits, no parity check and 1 stop bit.
+- serial port parameters are: the speed is 115,200 bps, then 8N1 for 8 data bits, no parity check and 1 stop bit.

-- Commands for manipulating the device:
+- Commands for manipulating the device can be received by the device only if the device is in *quiet* mode.
+The device samples the data continously, but only in *print* mode it performs the fast fourier transform and prints the data on serial port..

+  To stop printing and go to *quiet* mode:

+  - *q*

   All modulation amplitudes are scaled (and clipped) to